-Whip up a costume in minutes with these super easy, no sew animal ears.
-You can make these ears for cat costumes, bat costumes, bunny costumes, and more…
+Make an animal ears headband for a costume in minutes with these step-by-step instructions for no sew animal ears.
+You can make these DIY animal ears for cat costumes, bat costumes, bunny costumes, and more.

 I love to make simple costumes for our kids.